 - the voltage between anode en cathode

-The difference in density of light and dark parts of an X-ray image is called contrast.
+The difference in grey shades of light and dark parts of an X-ray image is called contrast.
 If the contrast is extremely large, only the shades white and black show up.
 If the contrast is extremely small, the image shows only a single shade of grey.

-- In which way can one reduce the contrast of a dental photo?
+- In which way can one reduce the contrast of an X-ray photo?

 - by decreasing the voltage across the X-ray tube